tmasch/bpf_be/documentation/README.md

 The following types of functions are needed:

-1 Ingest Artworks
+Ingest Photos

-2 Create records manually
+Create records manually

-3 Fill newly created records / Edit records
+Fill newly created records / Edit records

-4 Search for records
+Search for records

-5 Display records
+Display records

-6 Export data
+Export data

-## Ingest
+# Ingest Photos
 [Contents](#table-of-contents)

 This is the most common way for creating records - not only artwork records, but also group and authority records connected to them.
-In nearly all cases (perhaps with the exception of [Ingest from a Museum](#ingest-from-a-museum)), newly ingested Artwork records still lack essential information and need manual filling.
+In nearly all cases (perhaps with the exception of [Ingest from a Museum](#ingest-photos-from-a-museum)), newly ingested Artwork records still lack essential information and need manual filling.
 Hence, they should be marked as 'in progress' - they should be suppress in public searches, but editors should be able to search for these records only (in order to edit and then make them public).
 Furthermore,  Authority records ingested in this process will probably need additional information and should likewise only released once they had been manually edited (probably first thing, before the individual records).
 Especially if several editors are working on the database, it makes sense to establish ingest processes.
 An editor would create a new process and ingest a number of images - probably not more than a few hundred - in this process.
 The individual records of these images can then be filled manually and published when ready.
 Once the last image (and the last authority record ingested in this process) have been published, the process can be closed.

-## Ingest photos from local drive
+## Ingest Photos from local drive
 [Contents](#table-of-contents)

 - A number of photographs are uploaded, and Individual records are created for them.